shelleywu1921/tsp/stableset/README.md

 `Reasoning:` I pretty much stared at all numbers printed out

-`Next step maybe?`: test  `notviol_test_find_handle_att532` again, but record the number of occurance on each interval.
+`Next step maybe?`: test  `notviol_test_find_handle_att532` again, but record the number of occurance on each interval, for 3, 5, 7, 9, 11, etc teeth

-Maybe we can do an interval distribution count tomorrow???
+`WARNING:` Haven't thought about the repetitions of stable sets though....
+Will it give us some smart and efficient way to run our code?